Skip to main content

 Written by Christine Nicholls

-Updated over a week ago
+Updated over 4 months ago

-Overview of the Bar chart task
+Overview of the bar chart task

-The Bar chart task lets learners create or modify a bar chart by dragging the bars up or down.
+The bar chart task lets learners create or modify a bar chart by dragging the bars up or down.

 Example bar chart where learners drag bars for the planets in the solar system to complete a graph showing their orbital speeds as the planets get further from the sun.

-When should I use a Bar chart task?
+When to use a bar chart task

 Bar chart tasks are useful to test maths or science concepts, but you still can use them in other areas.
 In the example above, the intent of the task is less about the actual figures and more about learners realising the relationship between orbital speed and distance from the sun (orbital speed decreases the further you get from the sun).